 Enjoy a Romantic Weekend with a Loved One

 Between the seaside sunsets, charming towns, and excellent wine, Spain knows how to set the mood like no other.
 Outside of Madrid and Barcelona, the country is filled with several lovely towns that each boast their own take on wining and dining, scenic strolls, and breakfast in bed.
 Whether you’re planning for the upcoming Valentine’s Day, a honeymoon trip, wedding anniversary, or simply a romantic stay with your loved one, the irresistible romantic charm makes Spain a premiere destination to fall in love all over again.
+Planning a trip?
+Follow our guide to the best cities in Spain for a romantic getaway.

 Unwind at Sumptuous Arab Baths in Andalusia